Damion Barry

 Damion Ian Kenton Barry (born 3 March 1982) is a sprinter from Trinidad and Tobago who specializes in the 400 metres.

 His personal best time is 45.55 seconds, achieved in June 2005 in Port-of-Spain.

 He attended the Kansas City Kansas Community College and Auburn University in the United States.

+He is currently a School Resource Officer for Auburn High School of Auburn City Schools in Auburn, Alabama.